-- 1. Shut down the engine and remove the ground cable from the negative battery terminal. - 2.
+- 1. Shut down the engine. - 2.
+Remove the battery cables from the terminals and tie the cables together. - 3.
 Drain the engine oil and remove the old oil filter.
 To serve as a record for the next maintenance interval, write the current engine hour meter value on the new filter.

-To drain the oil from a diesel engine that is contained within an acoustic enclosure:
+To drain the oil from a diesel engine that is contained within an acoustic enclosure and without an oil pan drain: